oa-labs/arc-ai-digital-ocean/web/docs/SETUP_CHECKLIST.md

 # Setup Checklist

-Use this checklist to ensure your iChat KB Manager is properly configured.
+Use this checklist to ensure your ArcAI KB Manager is properly configured.

 ## ☐ Prerequisites